Sandra Noll Hammond: Professional career

-In New York City, Hammond performed with the William Hug Dance Company (1956-1959) and with the Ballet Repertory Dancers (1958-1960), directed by Mara and Mahoney.
+In New York City, Hammond performed with the William Hug Dance Company (1956–1959) and with the Ballet Repertory Dancers (1958-1960), directed by Mara and Mahoney.
 Following her husband's academic appointments, she then began moving about the country.
-She danced as a soloist and guest artist with the Connecticut Opera Company (1961-1964) and, in San Francisco, as a corps member of the Pacific Ballet (1964-1965), directed by Alan Howard.
+She danced as a soloist and guest artist with the Connecticut Opera Company (1961–1964) and, in San Francisco, as a corps member of the Pacific Ballet (1964–1965), directed by Alan Howard.
 After a career hiatus of a few years, she moved to Tucson, Arizona, in 1971.
 There, she joined the Arizona Dance Theater, a touring company directed by Frances Smith Cohen, and remained with that group until 1978.
-Over the next two decades, she performed as a free-lance artist, specializing in Baroque dance, early Romantic ballet, and other styles of historical dance.
+Over the next two decades, she performed as a freelance artist, specializing in Baroque dance, early Romantic ballet, and other styles of historical dance.
 As a Baroque dance specialist, she performed nationally with early music ensembles and with historical dance pioneers Régine Astier and Angene Feves.

 During these years, Hammond expanded her career as performer to include work as a ballet teacher, lecturer, and administrator in academic dance programs.
 At the University of Arizona, she was co-founder, with Cohen, of the dance major program and was a lecturer and teacher of courses in ballet technique, modern dance technique, dance history, and historical dance forms, from 1970 through 1978.
 An extended leave during that period allowed her to study sixteenth- through eighteenth-century dances with Alan Stark, a dance historian in Mexico City.
-Back in Tucson, as departmental director of dance, she also created choreography for student and faculty concerts, in which she sometimes performed, and she continued her ballet studies with Dolores Mitrovich, whose career in Italy had include ballet training with Rafael Grassi and Enrico Cecchetti.
+Back in Tucson, as departmental director of dance, she also created choreography for student and faculty concerts, in which she sometimes performed, and she continued her ballet studies with Dolores Mitrovich, whose career in Italy had included ballet training with Rafael Grassi and Enrico Cecchetti.

 Thereafter, having moved to California in 1979, Hammond was a visiting lecturer at the University of California, Santa Barbara, where she taught dance history and ballet technique and earned a Bachelor of Arts degree in liberal studies.
 Later, as visiting lecturer at the University of California, Los Angeles, she taught dance history, Baroque dance technique, and early nineteenth-century ballet technique and was the leader of a ballet history research seminar at the graduate level.
 In 1985, she moved again, to Hawai'i, where she won appointments as associate professor, full professor, and director of dance at the University of Hawai'i Manoa, in Honolulu.
 For the next ten years, she taught courses in ballet technique, dance history, and historical dance forms for undergraduates and a seminar in theory and criticism for graduate students.